Opinion: Parliament must not just reconvene, it needs to grow up, too | DW | 24.09.2019

 Finally and most crucially, we know that public opinion remains bitterly divided — but with one sentiment truly in the ascendancy.
 This sentiment is not in favor of the WTO terms, clean break from the EU that Brexit Party leader Nigel Farage so adores.
 Nor is it the abject apology to Europe and the unilateral decision to remain in the EU favored by the Liberal Democrats.
 The public sentiment that's really picking up volume on Brexit, exactly three years and three months after the referendum result, is: "Get on with it!"

 That is what parliamentarians now need to do.
-They barely have a month either to find a sensible, compromise proposal on Brexit that the House of Commons can support, or to lay the foundations to take the question back to the people — but crucially this time pitting an actual Brexit plan, whether that's leaving with a deal or none, against the option to remain.
+They barely have a month either to find a sensible, compromise proposal on Brexit that the House of Commons can support, or to lay the foundations to take the question back to the people.
+But this time pitting an actual Brexit plan, whether that's leaving with a deal or none, against the option to remain.

 Maybe they will need a little more than 37 days to get there.
 What matters is that they start now.